jakic12/Hill-cipher-crack-cuda/README.md

 number of vectors to check: -2147483648
 Overflow in number of vectors
 ```
+Iz izhoda programa vidimo, da pri block size 2 in permutaciji 0 dobimo angleški tekst.
+Tekstu morami ročno dodati presledke: ```cryptography prior to the modern age was effectively synonymous with encryption the conversion of information from...```

 # Performance
 Ker imam prenosnik brez grafične kartice, sem moral testirati z google collab, torej je performance slabši.